xebiarohan/react/7_Advance_state_management.md

    - This value is only used when a component that is not wrapped by the context tries to access the context
    - Set it equal to a variable (name should start with capital letter) and export it.
    - Import the variable in the top most container where we need the context
-   - Usually where are storing the state of the data that we want to set in context
+   - Usually where we are storing the state of the data that we want to set in the context
    - Component that imports it and all its children component will have access to this context
    - Till React 18 we have to use <Content-name>.Provider but from React 19 we don't have to use Provider
    - We have to set a value prop on the context with the default value